drteeth/elixir-es-cqrs/slides.md

 ???

-* Intro to event sourcing and cqrs.
+# Exploring what ES/CQRS are and how they differ from traditional methods.

-* Exploring what ES/CQRS are and how they differ from traditional methods.
+# Who has looked into either of these?
+Show of hands

 ---
 class: center, middle